 6. Fritz’s Adventure

-Fritz’s Adventure is the perfect place to burn off some energy and to make unforgettable family memories.
+Fritz’s Adventure is the perfect place to burn off some energy and make unforgettable family memories.
+It’s one of the perfect Branson indoor kid activities on a rainy day.

 You can come and go throughout the day, but if you want to stick around there’s a cafe with snacks, sandwiches, and pizza.
 And for an extra special treat, there are comfy massage chairs for parents who are waiting and want to relax and unwind.